Aschaffenburg: Modern times through 19th century

 Aschaffenburg was the site of the "Forstliche Hochschule Aschaffenburg" (Königlich Bayerische Centralforstlehranstalt), established in 1807, "made famous by the researches of Professor Dr Ernst Ebermayer."
-The academy was "dissolved in 1832, but re-organized under the Ministry of Finance in 1874"; and, as "of 30th March, 1874, united to the University of Munich."
+The academy was "dissolved in 1832, but re-organized under the Ministry of Finance in 1874"; and, as "of 30th March, 1874, united to the University of Munich (now LMU Munich)."

 In 1810, the Principality of Aschaffenburg was merged into the new Grand Duchy of Frankfurt although Dalberg retained Aschaffenburg as his residence.
 In 1814, the town was transferred to the Kingdom of Bavaria by an Austrian-Bavarian treaty.
 In 1817 it was included within Bavarian Lower Franconia.
 From 1840 to 1848, King Ludwig I of Bavaria had a Roman villa built to the west of town.
 It was named Pompejanum after its model, the house of Castor and Pollux at Pompeii.

 During the Austro-Prussian War, the Prussian Army inflicted a severe defeat on the Grand Duchy of Hesse near Aschaffenburg in the Battle of Frohnhofen on 13 July 1866.